td0g/PCB_Gcode_Toolkit/README.md

 This tool does not help with collecting the Z-probe array data.
 There are several methods of probing, it is up to you to implement them.

-### Convert to Usable CSV File

-The gcodeAutoLevel expects a .CSV file with three columns arranged in the following order: X, Y, Z.

-If you have a text file with a list of XYZ coordinates, you can use the convertTextToCSV.vbs script to generate a formatted CSV file.
-Just drag the text file with the Z-probe array data onto the convertTextToCSV.vbs script

 ### Applying the Probe Data to the Gcode File

-To apply a Z-probe array to a gcode file, drag the .CSV file with the array and the .Gcode file onto the gcodeAutoLevel.vbs script.
+To apply a Z-probe array to a gcode file, drag the .CSV file with the array and the .Gcode file onto the program .exe file.
+Currently, the program only accepts Z-probe data in the following format.
+If you collect the data in a different format, feel free to suggest improvements to the program.

-## Example

-### 1.

-If you have a text file that contains data like this, then drag the file onto the convertTextToCSV.vbs script:

-*X:0 Y:0 Z:0*

-*X:0 Y:10 Z:0.06*

-*X:10 Y:0 Z:0.08*

-*X:10 Y:10 Z:0.02*

-It will generate a .CSV that is formatted as shown below.
-If you already have a .CSV file that looks like this, then proceed to step 2:

 *X,Y,Z*